Optimal $\mathbb{H}_2$ Control with Passivity-Constrained Feedback: Convex Approach: Truncated Optimal Solutions

-In principle, OP4 provides a convex equivalent to OP1, the solution of which is the stated goal of this paper.
-However, OP4 requires optimization over a countably-infinite domain, and is therefore impractical.
+In principle, OP3 provides a convex equivalent to OP1, the solution of which is the stated goal of this paper.
+However, OP3 requires optimization over a countably-infinite domain, and is therefore impractical.
 To be implemented, the number of nonzero Markov parameters must be truncated to a finite number, $n$, resulting in a sequence of suboptimal solutions that asymptotically approaches optimality as $n\rightarrow\infty$.
-Practically, evaluation of this sequence is ended when $n$ becomes large enough to exceed the allowable computational time or available memory.
-There is consequently advantageous to employ techniques that reduce the value of $n$ that is necessary to achieve acceptable asymptotic behavior.
+Practically, evaluation of this sequence is ended when $n$ becomes sufficiently large that convergence can be established up to a specified tolerance.
+It is consequently advantageous to employ techniques that reduce the value of $n$ that is needed to achieve convergence.